How is a pulmonary embolism treated?

 Recovering from a pulmonary embolism

-Often, your GP will follow up after your embolism.
-But it’s becoming more common to go back to a thrombosis service based in a hospital.
-This is to make sure you understand all the information and there are no problems with the drug you’re taking.
+After your pulmonary embolism, your GP will usually get in touch with you.
+But some people may go back to a special clinic based in a hospital.
+This is to make sure you understand how to stay well and there are no problems with the medicine you’re taking.
+If diagnosed and treated quickly, most people recover fully from a pulmonary embolism.

 How long will I feel breathless?

 It’s common to feel breathless for a few weeks or months after a pulmonary embolism.
-In the unlikely event you develop sudden, significantly worsened breathlessness, you should seek urgent medical attention.
+If you suddenly develop significantly worse breathlessness, you should seek urgent medical attention.

 These could be signs of a pulmonary embolism or another serious condition.